MiczFlor/RPi-Jukebox-RFID/README.md

 ## Install Phoniebox

-If you are looking for the latest **stable version 2.x**, use the [install script for Raspberry Pi](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/INSTALL).

 ### 🔥 Version 3 is coming

 The goal for Version 3 was to tidy up the codebase, focus on a single programming language for the core (Python), establish a solid plugin system and build a responsive web client.
 [Read on here if you want to learn about more reasons](https://github.com/MiczFlor/RPi-Jukebox-RFID/blob/future3/develop/documentation/README.md).